-- 8.1 In addition to any other requirements imposed by this Appendix, in considering whether to give an AOC holder an EDTO approval, CASA may require the AOC holder to conduct a proving flight to demonstrate that the AOC holder has the capability and competence to safely conduct and adequately support the intended operation. - 8.2 If a proving flight is required, CASA must give the AOC holder a statement of the conditions that will apply for the flight, including the presence of CASA officers as observers on the flight.
+- 8.1 In addition to any other requirements imposed by this Appendix, in considering whether to give an AOC holder an EDTO approval, CASA may require the AOC holder to conduct a proving flight to demonstrate that the AOC holder has the capability and competence to safely conduct and adequately support the intended operation. - 8.2 If a proving flight is required, CASA must give the AOC holder a statement of the conditions that will apply for the flight, including the presence of CASA officers as observers on the flight. - 8.3 Any condition of the proving flight stated by CASA to be critical to airworthiness, crew workload or performance risks must be successfully demonstrated during the proving flight unless CASA has witnessed a successful demonstration for that particular condition before the proving flight.

-General conditions for EDTO approval for a turbine-engined aeroplane certificated to carry more than 19 passengers or having a payload capacity exceeding 3 410 kg
+General conditions for EDTO approval for turbine-engined aeroplanes certified to carry more than 19 passengers or having a payload capacity exceeding 3 410 kg